bosun-ai/swiftide-website/src/content/docs/in-depth/chunking.md

 ---
 title: Chunking
+description: How to chunk nodes in the pipeline.
 sidebar:
   order: 2
 ---

 For quality metadata it can be important to break up text into smaller parts for both better metadata and retrieval.
 A chunker implements the `ChunkerTransformer` trait.

+## The `ChunkerTransformer` trait

 Which is defined as follows: